lzdanski/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

 .. note::
     The scheduler is designed for high throughput.
 This is an informed design decision to achieve scheduling tasks as soon as possible.
-The scheduler checks how many free slots available in a pool and schedule at most that number of tasks instances in one iteration.
+The scheduler checks how many free slots are available in a pool and then schedules that number of tasks instances in one iteration at most.
-    This means that task priority will only come into effect when there are more scheduled tasks waiting than the queue slots.
-Thus there can be cases where low priority tasks will be scheduled before high priority tasks if they share the same batch.
+    This means that task priority will only come into effect when there are more scheduled tasks waiting than queue slots.
+This means there can be cases where low priority tasks will be scheduled before high priority tasks if they share the same batch.
-    For more read about that you can reference `this GitHub discussion <https://github.com/apache/airflow/discussions/28809>`__.
+    To learn more, you can reference `this GitHub discussion <https://github.com/apache/airflow/discussions/28809>`__.

 DAG File Processing
 -------------------

-You can have the Airflow Scheduler be responsible for starting the process that turns the Python files contained in the DAGs folder into DAG objects that contain tasks to be scheduled.
+You can configure the Airflow Scheduler to start the process that turns the Python files contained in the DAGs folder into DAG objects that contain tasks to be scheduled.

-Refer to :doc:`../authoring-and-scheduling/dagfile-processing` for details on how this can be achieved
+Refer to :doc:`../authoring-and-scheduling/dagfile-processing` for details.

 Triggering DAG with Future Date
 -------------------------------

-If you want to use 'external trigger' to run future-dated data intervals, set ``allow_trigger_in_future = True`` in ``scheduler`` section in ``airflow.cfg``.
+If you want to use an external trigger to run future-dated data intervals, set ``allow_trigger_in_future = True`` in the ``scheduler`` section of ``airflow.cfg``.
-This only has effect if your DAG is defined with ``schedule=None``.
+This only has an effect if your DAG is defined with ``schedule=None``.
-When set to ``False`` (the default value), if you manually trigger a run with future-dated data intervals, the scheduler will not execute it until its ``data_interval_start`` is in the past.
+When set to ``False`` (the default value), if you manually trigger a run with future-dated data intervals, the scheduler will not execute it until the ``data_interval_start`` is in the past.

 .. _scheduler:ha: